mostafa-elabady/Xamarin_achartengine/README.md

 An example for using achartengine library for Xamarin.
 Building a java binding for the jar library.

+A Xamarin Java binding library for the AChartEngine.

 Contains 2 project:-

 1. Java binding for the [achartengine library](https://code.google.com/p/achartengine/ "achartengine")